YoungHis/Adventure_time_copy_eng/README.md

 # How to Install 🇺🇸
 1. Subscribe to the main **Adventure Time** mod on Steam Workshop (or grab it from GitHub if it's there).
-2. Download this English localization patch right here (clone the repo or hit the green ZIP button).
+2. Download this English localization patch right here (clone the repo or download ZIP archive).
 3. Unzip everything straight into your main mod folder — overwrite when it asks.
    Path you’re looking for → `Documents\Paradox Interactive\Hearts of Iron IV\mod\[main_mod_folder]\localization\english`
    (no english folder yet?
 Just make one, it’s quick)